yhli-ml/PLNL/README.md

 [[paper](https://openreview.net/pdf?id=LPRxGZ7Oax)], [[video(to be continued...)]()], [[poster(to be continued...)]()]

-This repository is the offitial PyTorch implementation for the **ICLR2025** paper "Complementary Label Learning with Positive Label Guessing and Negative Label Enhancements".
+This repository is the offitial PyTorch implementation for the **ICLR 2025** paper "Complementary Label Learning with Positive Label Guessing and Negative Label Enhancements".
 This repository includes several baseline methods in CLL.

 <b>Title</b>: <i>Complementary Label Learning with Positive Label Guessing and Negative Label Enhancements</i>\
 <b>Authors</b>: Yuhang Li, Zhuying Li, Yuheng Jia \